dhmspector/ZeitSatTrack/README.md

 ```

 ## Carthage
+TBD
 ## Directly
-You can either download the _ZeitSatTrack_ git repo as a module, or compile directly and either drag _ZeitSatTrack.framework_ into your project, or add it as a subproject/dependency in Xcode.
+You can either download the _ZeitSatTrack_ git repo as a git sub-module, or compile directly and either drag _ZeitSatTrack.framework_ into your project, or add it as a subproject/dependency in Xcode.

 # Usage / API